Ben's Toolbox for Logic Pro

 Prompt and picker buttons

-At Bus FX Settings and Open Library Preset Many buttons can automatically receive the appropriate image.
+At Plugin Picker and Open Library Preset Many buttons can automatically receive the appropriate image.
 The Stream-Deck-Plugin comes with over 1000 images for plugins and software instruments.
 You can use this automatic image selection, deactivate it or use your own or manually selected image at any time.

 Performances, routing and Bus FX